unrealwork/atsd-use-cases/how-to/marathon/capacity-and-usage/MANUAL-UPLOAD-README.md

 # Marathon Integration: Manual File Import

-To perform this process using a single command, see the following [abbreviated walkthrough](../capacity-and-usage/README.md).
+To perform this process using a single command, see the [abbreviated walkthrough](../capacity-and-usage/README.md).

 ## Launch Axibase Sandbox

-Use the following command to launch ATSD and Axibase Collector instances.
+Launch ATSD and Axibase Collector instances.
 The default username and password will be `axibase`.

 ```sh
 $ docker run -d -p 8443:8443 -p 9443:9443 -p 8081:8081 \